klausbrunner/sunce/README.md

 `sunce` is a command-line application for computing topocentric solar coordinates and solar events such as sunrise, sunset, transit, and twilight.
 It is designed for scripting and bulk processing: the tool supports time series, geographic sweeps, file input, and streaming, and produces machine-friendly output (CSV or JSON Lines) for use in data pipelines.
 Built on the [solar-positioning](https://crates.io/crates/solar-positioning) library of high-accuracy solar position algorithms.

+## Status

 This project aims to be a drop-in replacement for the Java-based [solarpos](https://github.com/klausbrunner/solarpos) tool while benefiting from Rust's performance and distribution advantages.
+While the core functionality is stable and extensively tested with compatibility validation against solarpos, the tool hasn't seen much user testing yet.

 ## Use cases